← Back to directory

 Broad-fit option for buyers that want AI governance connected to privacy, third-party risk, compliance, and trust operations.

-Useful benchmark for operational inventory, assessments, controls, and evidence workflows.
+Use as a benchmark for operational inventory, assessments, controls, and evidence workflows.

-Useful benchmark when model inventory, lifecycle controls, validation, and regulator-grade reporting are central to the RFP.
+Use as a benchmark when model inventory, lifecycle controls, validation, and regulator-grade reporting are central to the RFP.

-Useful benchmark when audit, risk, controls, evidence requests, and issue management are major buying criteria.
+Use as a benchmark when audit, risk, controls, evidence requests, and issue management are major buying criteria.

-Useful benchmark when framework mapping, evidence reuse, and audit readiness are central evaluation criteria.
+Use as a benchmark when framework mapping, evidence reuse, and audit readiness are central evaluation criteria.

 A strong AI governance RFP should test operating fit, not demo polish.
 Ask vendors to walk through one real use case from intake through approval, monitoring, incident handling, and evidence export.